modmuss50/ModsIOUpload/README.md

     group = 'ModName'

+    modsIO {
+        key = "Your API KEY" //this is your mods.io API key, find in settings

-    uploadToModsIO {
+        project {
-    	modId = "Project ID" //found in url of mod minecraft = "Minecraft Version"
+            artifact = jar.archivePath //this is the artifact to use. //TODO clean this modid = "Project ID" //found in url of mod minecraft = "Minecraft Version"
             changelog = "ChangeLog text"
-    	tag = "alpha" this is the tag that is set apiKey = "Your API KEY" //this is your mods.io API key, find in settings artifact = jar.archivePath //this is the artifact to use. //TODO clean this current = true; //Should this file be the recommended file on mods.io }
+            tag = "alpha" this is the tag that is set current = true //Should this file be the recommended file on mods.io }
+    }
 ```